stoplightio/spectral/docs/reference/functions.md

 ## falsy

 The value should be `false`, `""`, `0`, `null` or `undefined`.
-Basically anything that would not trigger this: `if (!!targetVal)`.
+Basically, anything that would not trigger this: `if (!!targetVal)`.

 ## length

-Count the length of a string an or array, the number of properties in an object, or a numeric value, and define minimum and/or maximum values.
+Count the length of a string or an array, the number of properties in an object, or a numeric value, and define minimum and/or maximum values.

 <!-- title: functionOptions -->